adamazon/adamazon-code/README.md

 ## Abstract
 Product's review are often in the middle of polemical situations, because of the high subjectivity it could bring.
-The review can also be faked, exageratated or influenced by others (see the [social proof](https://en.wikipedia.org/wiki/Social_proof)).
+The review can also be faked, exaggerated or influenced by others (see the [social proof](https://en.wikipedia.org/wiki/Social_proof)).
 The main purpose of this project is to understand which factors can influence online product's review and at which degree.
-This include rating history for a single product, but also rating history of an individual or metadata about the product itself, including extracted information about product's picture, such as its color.
-Based on these factors, the objective will be to find out if an evaluation's range can be predicted or not, and with wich level of effectiveness.
+This includes rating history for a single product, but also rating history of an individual or metadata about the product itself, including extracted information about product's picture, such as its color.
+Based on these factors, the objective will be to find out if an evaluation's range can be predicted or not, and with which level of effectiveness.
 The Amazon's review dataset will be used for the analysis.

 ## Research questions